 The Jasmine plant has also been named 'queen of the night' and 'moonlight of the grove' due to the intensification of its scent after the sun sets.
 It takes approximately 1000 pounds or 3.6 million fresh blossoms to produce one pound of Jasmine oil.
 The delicate, small flowers are collected before sunrise, and hand picked to preserve their scent.
 This Jasmine absolute is a rich orange-brown, moderately viscous oil produced by gently pressing naturally cultivated Egyptian Jasmine blossoms.

 This essential oil has an intensely warm, orange blossom-like top note, a musty, rose-like middle note and soft-yet-deep black tea-like, earthy undertones.
 This is an expensive oil and is very potent.
 It is best to dilute before using; a little will go a long way.
 We like jojoba oil as a carrier for a true Jasmine essential oil perfume, or used in a blend of other oils.
-As a minor component it mixes well with most other oils, though we find it should be measured drop by drop, as Jasmine can easily overpower other aromas.
+As a minor component, it mixes well with most other oils, though we find it should be measured drop by drop.
+Jasmine can easily overpower other aromas in a blend.
 If you are interested in a lighter, sweeter Jasmine, try the sambac variety.
 Jasmine mixes well with: Bergamot, Frankincense, Geranium, Helichrysum, Lemongrass, Melissa, Orange, Rose and Sandalwood oils.

 Application and Use

 Generally considered non-toxic and a non-irritant and non-sensitizing, Jasmine absolute has compounds that can be allergenic, therefore always test a small amount first for sensitivity or reaction.
 Ingestion is recognized as safe in correct dosages by the food and drug association in the United States, however consultation with a physician prior to use is recommended for therapeutic use, especially if pregnant or breast feeding.